fredboe/monte-carlo-tree-search/README.md

 For those who find this algorithm interesting I will also add some further reading/information below.

 ## Code
-I would be really pleased about some suggestions of improvement for my code or other stuff like documentation.  (documentation will be added very soon)
+I would be really pleased about some suggested improvements for my code or other stuff like documentation.  (documentation will be added very soon)

 ## Future
 1. I am probably going to add new games to the project (simple versions of chess, 2048)